List of Hindi film families: Kapoor family (of Surinder Kapoor)

 Surinder Kapoor was the one who introduced his family to the world of Bollywood.
 Surinder Kapoor started his career as Geeta Bali's secretary and went on to become a producer.
-He also happens to be a distant relative of Prithviraj Kapoor.
+He also happens to be a distant cousin of Prithviraj Kapoor.
 He served as president of the Film & Television Producers Guild of India for six years.
-He married Nirmal Devi and has four children – Boney, Anil, Reena and Sanjay Kapoor.
+He married Nirmal Devi and has four children – Boney, Anil, Reena and Sanjay.